BhumikaSaini1999/IPTracker/README.md

 # IPTracker
 This IP Tracker App tracks your IP Address locations.
 This app is internally using API (https://ipapi.co/json) to get the data.
+We basically using Axios to fetch data from API.
+It is a library which is used to make requests to an API, return data from the API, and then do things with that data in our application

 Link: https://bhumikasaini1999.github.io/IPTracker/
 Click on Lookup IP Button to fetch the information for you.